 Did you know that in addition to helping pets remain in their homes, the Wellness Clinic is also helping stray animals find new forever families?

 When you first meet “Squeekie” you will notice his bright yellow eyes and his shiny, luxurious fur coat!
 This handsome guy now enjoys naps in the sun, spending time with his canine and feline siblings, and receiving love and attention from his human care givers!

 Unfortunately, life was not always so happy for Squeekie.
 He was found as a stray by John and Gail Sterback.
 They took Squeekie in, showered him with love and affection, and began to care for him.
 John and Gail realized right away that he was a very special cat and they really wanted to provide Squeekie with a forever home.
 He fit right in with their other cat and two dogs, just one of the gang!
 However, John and Gail, who are retired, were concerned about the financial responsibility of owning another pet, and because Squeekie was found as a stray he was going to need a lot of medical attention, vaccines, check ups, flea treatment and more!

-Thankfully, they were able to bring Squeekie to the Wellness Clinic, he was seen by Dr. Boyd Kyle, and received the medical treatment that he needed.
+Thankfully, they were able to bring Squeekie to the Wellness Clinic, he was seen by the veterinarian staff, and received the medical treatment that he needed.
 The best part, Squeekie is no longer a stray.
 John and Gail have decided to give Squeekie a forever family!